yurithefury/ForestMetrics/README.md

     2.1.
 Use tree top detection using [local maxima](https://github.com/PointCloudLibrary/pcl/blob/master/filters/include/pcl/filters/local_maximum.h) algorithm.
 You will have to adjust `radius` parameter.

 When you are done with adjusting the parameters press `use as seeds` button.
-Press press `r` and

 Graph building
 ---------------